XInTheDark/raycast-g4f/README.md

 1. Clone the repository / download source code from GitHub.
 2. Navigate to the directory, and open a Terminal window at the downloaded folder.
-3. Run `npm ci` to install required dependencies.
+3. Run `npm ci --production` to install required dependencies.
 4. Run `npm run dev` to build and import the extension.

 The extension, and its full set of commands, should then show up in your Raycast app.